Your most affordable option

 - You must have a minimum GPA of 2.75.

 - Print out your MSSU transcript on Lionet and bring it to Dr. Stebbins, who will scan it in and upload it to your online ISEP application.

 - Write a Personal Statement essay of 300-500 words (see instructions on ISEP form).

 - Ask an MSSU faculty member to submit an academic reference for you.
 You will provide the professor's name and email address on your online application.

 - Submit the identification page of your passport.

-- On the Host Site Request List, select 3-10 ISEP member institutions where you would like to study.
-Check here to make sure your requested host universities are still available.
+- On the Host Site Request List, select 3-10 ISEP member institutions where you would like to study on ISEP-Exchange.
+To determine the chances of placement, use the "Find a Program" search feature.
+You will have to type in Missouri Southern State University as your home university.
+Click on More Filters, then ISEP Exchange, then select Excellent or Very Good, then Apply Filters.
 Complete a Course Request List for each institution you have chosen.

 After your application has been submitted: